 One of many marine mammals that rely on the bloom of nutrients is the ultimate apex predator: the orca.
 The southern resident killer whales (SRKW) are the only orca population that has been listed as endangered by the US Fish & Wildlife Service.
 They have been protected under the Endangered Species Act since 2005.
 They are frequently referred to as the “killer whales of the Salish Sea”, “the fish-eating orcas”, and/also the “SRKW” population.
-There are currently 75 individuals that make up this small population (as of March 2019).
-Unlike other resident orca communities, these Salish Sea orcas are only one clan (J) that consists of 3 pods (J, K, L) with several matrilines within each pod.
+There are currently 73 individuals that make up this small population (as of November 2019).
+Tokitae, a captive Southern Resident killer whale likely from L pod, would be the 74th member of this endangered clan.
+Unlike other resident orca communities, these Salish Sea killer whales are one clan (J) that consists of 3 pods (J, K, L) with several matrilines within each pod.

 Researchers at the Center for Whale Research have been tracking the southern resident population since April 1976 using very detailed photo-identification.
 As a result of accurate ID reports, the southern residents have been seen as far south as central California, and as far north as the coast of Haida Gwaii (formerly Queen Charlotte Islands).